ajk/clj-gearman/README.md

    :in-enc  "UTF-8"
    :out-enc "UTF-8"

-   ; Map of your worker is capability functions.
+   ; Map of your worker capability functions.
    ; Notice that keys should be strings.
    :can-do {
             ; First is the ever popular string reversal.